-Water smelling like rotten eggs is the last thing you expect in your home and is always unsettling when it starts to happen unexpectedly.
-The common reason for sulfur smell is the presence of hydrogen sulfide in water supply.
+Water smelling like rotten eggs is the last thing you expect in your home and something that’s always unsettling when it happens out of the blue.
+The common reason for the rotten eggs smell is the presence of hydrogen sulfide in the water supply.

-If the water doesn’t have any smell, then the drain could be the culprit.
+If the water doesn’t have any smell, then the drain is the culprit.
 Check for twisted pipes by visually inspecting them.

 - Hot water

 Mix equal quantities of hot water and vinegar.
 Pour the mixture into the smelly drain and leave it unused for several hours.
 Vinegar will fix the problem.

 Ensure you repeat this cleaning process 3-4 times to ensure that all buildup within the drainage is cleared.

 How to Fix Smelly Tap Water from All Faucets

 If the sulfur smell comes from all faucets, you need to check your water sources.
 For a home well, you will have to flush it using a chlorine solution.
 Chlorine will help reduce the strength of the smell.

 On the other hand, for municipality water, you will need activated carbon filters to help get rid of hydrogen sulfide.
 These filters will absorb all the chemicals, heavy metals, and other sorts of contaminants in the water before getting to your faucet.